-(a) The initial order removing the child from the home must contain "best interest" or CTW judicial language and reasonable efforts language must be in the removal order or obtained within 60 days of removal.

-(b) Since Title IV-E cannot be claimed for children in detention facilities, the "clock" for calculating when to comply with the requirements for developing case plans, holding judicial reviews and permanency hearings, and the TPR provisions begins when the child is placed in licensed foster care.
+- (a) The initial order removing the child from the home must contain "best interest" or CTW judicial language and reasonable efforts language must be in the removal order or obtained within 60 days of removal. - (b) Since Title IV-E cannot be claimed for children in detention facilities, the "clock" for calculating when to comply with the requirements for developing case plans, holding judicial reviews and permanency hearings, and the TPR provisions begins when the child is placed in licensed foster care. - 4-13.

-4-13.
 FSFN Documentation.
 All children removed and placed in out-of-home care, regardless of placement setting, must have a Title IV-E Eligibility Determination approved in FSFN within 30 calendar days of entry into out-of-home care except when the judicial finding of Reasonable Efforts to Prevent Removal is pending.
 The Title IV-E Eligibility Determination module will auto-generate upon the approval of a removal episode documented on the placement page.

-a.
+The Title IV-E Eligibility Determinations Due report in FSFN must be utilized on a monthly basis, at minimum, to identify 'Initial' and 'Redeterminations' that are upcoming as due. - a.
 Initial Determination.
-Prior to initiating the initial Title IV-E Eligibility Determination, revenue maximization staff shall ensure the information required to complete the determination is obtained.

-(1) The appropriate modules of FSFN must be completed for the assistance group members:

-(a) Person Management page must document the following:

-1. Date of birth on Basic tab;

-- 2. Citizenship status and applicable fields on Basic tab; - 3.
-Primary Address on Address tab; and,

-4. Legal parents linked to the child subject to the Title IV-E eligibility determination on the Additional tab.

-(b) The Education Record for each person under the age of 18 selected in the AG.
-Number of Hours Currently Enrolled shall be documented if in a grade level other than Kindergarten through Twelfth and half credit hours are documented as whole credit hours.

-(c) Maintain Case page must document relationships of each AG member to the child subject to the Title IV-E eligibility determination on the Relationship tab.

-(d) Assets and Employment module must document all income (earned and unearned) and assets for the AFDC eligibility month (at a minimum) of each SFU member for which FSFN provides as an option.

-1. The FSFN fields of Eff.
+Prior to initiating the initial Title IV-E Eligibility Determination, revenue maximization staff shall ensure the information required to complete the determination is obtained. - (1) The appropriate modules of FSFN must be completed for the assistance group members: - (a) Person Management page must document the following: - 1.
+Date of birth on Basic tab; - 2.
+Citizenship status and applicable fields on Basic tab; - 3.
+Primary Address on Address tab; and, - 4.
+Legal parents linked to the child subject to the Title IV-E eligibility determination on the Additional tab. - (b) The Education Record for each person under the age of 18 selected in the AG.
+Number of Hours Currently Enrolled shall be documented if in a grade level other than Kindergarten through Twelfth and half credit hours are documented as whole credit hours. - (c) Maintain Case page must document relationships of each AG member to the child subject to the Title IV-E eligibility determination on the Relationship tab. - (d) Assets and Employment module must document all income (earned and unearned) and assets for the AFDC eligibility month (at a minimum) of each SFU member for which FSFN provides as an option. - 1.
+The FSFN fields of Eff.
 Start Date and Effective From must reflect the date in which the first payment was received and the FSFN fields of Eff.
 End Date and Effective To dates must reflect the date in which the last payment was received.
 Employment earned twice a month shall be entered as the 1st and 15th or 15th and last day of the month.